Delta flight has a rough but safe landing in Charlotte without gear extended

 “Nothing is more important than the safety of our customers and people,” Delta said in a statement.
 “While this is a rare occurrence, Delta flight crews train extensively to safely manage through many scenarios and flight 1092 landed safely without reported injuries.”

-The airline said it was now focused on helping remove the plane and help passengers get to their final destinations.
+The airline said it was now focused on helping to remove the plane and helping passengers get to their final destinations, and it is fully cooperating with the Federal Aviation Administration and National Transportation Safety Board investigations.

 Passenger Chris Skotarczak said if he hadn’t seen the plane’s shadow without the nose wheel down and been told to brace for an emergency landing, he would have thought nothing was wrong.